tekknolagi/tekknolagi.github.com/_posts/2025-07-25-linear-scan.md

 And if we have `[1, 7)` and someone calls `set_from(3)`, we end up with `[3, 7)`.

-After figuring out from scratch some of these assumptions about what the interval/range API should and should not do, Aaron and I realized that there was some actual code for `add_range` in a different, earlier paper: [Linear Scan Register Allocation in the Context of SSA Form and Register Constraints](/assets/img/linear-scan-ra-context-ssa.pdf) (PDF, 2002) by Mössenböck and Pfeiffer.
+After figuring out from scratch some of these assumptions about what the interval/range API should and should not do, Aaron and I realized that there was some actual code for `add_range` in a different, earlier paper: [Linear Scan Register Allocation in the Context of SSA Form and Register Constraints][lsra-context-ssa] (PDF, 2002) by Mössenböck and Pfeiffer.

 ```
 ADDRANGE(i: Instruction; b: Block; end: integer)